(CVS, Chorionic Villus Biopsy)

 The tube will then be removed.

-For an abdominal CVS, your abdomen will be cleansed with an antiseptic.
-You will be instructed not to touch the sterile area on your abdomen during the procedure.
+For an abdominal CVS, your belly will be cleansed with an antiseptic.
+You will be instructed not to touch the sterile area on your belly during the procedure.

-The doctor may inject a local anesthetic to numb the skin.
+The healthcare provider may inject a local anesthetic to numb the skin.
 If a local anesthetic is used, you will feel a needle stick when the anesthetic is injected.
 This may cause a brief stinging sensation.

 Cells will be gently suctioned into a syringe.
 More than one sample may be needed to obtain enough tissue for testing.